Limerick Milk Market

 What a super set of photographs, a great historical record but also a great tribute to your skill as a photographer and the connection you had with the people you were photographing.

-loved the picture of my granddad its so nice to see old pictures of people gone by
+loved the picture of my granddad its so nice to see old pictures

 Fantastic photos, thank you for sharing